 Kotlin is a new programming language and has gained immense popularity among developers in the last few years.
 The developers behind the Android Studio and the world’s best IDEs i.e. JetBrains developed Kotlin and released its first stable version on February 15, 2016.
 Google also announced it as an official language for Android apps.

-It is a programming language for JVM and can be used anywhere Java is used including servers, web, android development and others.
+It is one of the top trending programming languages for JVM and can be used anywhere Java is used including servers, web, android development, and others.
 Kotlin is more concise, fast and safe than Java.
 It offers several features, reduces errors and bugs in the code, and has better support for functional programming.

 Kotlin has a great potential to compete for the demand of Java in the mobile development industry.
 9Gag, Impraise, Banksalad, Zola, Dashlane, Streamroot, B2C are just a few names which have already used Kotlin.

 Do you want to learn Kotlin from the scratch, then here’s A Complete Beginner’s Guide to Coding in Kotlin just for you.